 Instead of offering a formal HRA, you could also provide your employees with a health stipend.
 This is a taxable benefit with fewer restrictions than an HRA.
 This greater flexibility allows organizations to offer health stipend reimbursements to 1099 contractors and international workers.
 It can also benefit your organization if you have employees who receive advance premium tax credits (APTC).

-Boosting employee engagement is important for reducing employee turnover, increasing productivity, and growing your business.
-By offering ample opportunities for employees to get involved with your organization and engage with one another, you can create a workplace where your employees want to be.
+Boosting employee engagement is important for reducing employee turnover and quiet quitting, increasing productivity, and growing your business.
+By offering ample opportunities for employees to get involved with your organization and engage with one another through employee engagement initiatives, you can create a workplace where your employees want to be.

-If you’re interested in offering personalized benefits to your employees, PeopleKeep can help!
+If you're interested in offering personalized benefits to your employees, PeopleKeep can help!
 With our HRA and employee stipend benefits administration software, you can easily set up an employee benefit for any expenses you choose, such as health, wellness, remote work, education, and transportation.
 You can even offer one allowance for all of your perks, giving your employees more control over their benefits.